harveymmaunders/api/client-samples/java/rest/README.md

 The `ExampleApplication.java` file shows how to use the MsRetrofitWrapper and makes a GET request to the `services` endpoint.

 ## Running the Java Client application
+This template is designed and tested on the following Java LTS versions:
+- 11
+- 17
+- 21

 It is important to ensure that the Java SDK is installed and the `JAVA_HOME` environment variable has been set.
 This can be checked by performing the following: